 Learn more about the IBAN number below.

 How does the IBAN number work?

-The IBAN number consists of two letters (country code), two bank verification digits and up to 35 alphanumeric characters – according to each nationality.
+The IBAN number consists of two letters that represent a country code, two bank verification digits, and up to 35 alphanumeric characters – according to each nationality.
 Currently, 75 countries use this type of code.
-Therefore, when sending money abroad, it is essential to ask for the IBAN number of the recipient’s deposit account, if the recipient is in a country that uses it.
+Therefore, when sending money abroad, it is essential to ask for the IBAN number of the recipient’s deposit account if the recipient is in a country that uses it.

-It is worth noting that, if the IBAN is not entered or is not correct at the time of the international money transfer, there may be charges by the bank which is receiving the money, in addition to causing the transfer to be rejected.
+It is worth noting that if the IBAN number is not entered or is incorrect at the time of the international money transfer, there may be charges by the bank which is receiving the money, in addition to causing the transfer to be rejected.
 This code is not used for withdrawals, only for payments.
 Therefore, it is essential to make sure that the number is correct.

 Who uses the IBAN number?

-Do you need to send money abroad?
-You can count on Western Union Canada
+Need to send money abroad?
+Count on Western Union Canada

-Now that you know more about the IBAN number, start sending money abroad with Western Union Canada completely online – there are more than 200 countries and territories available.
-In our app, you can make the international money transfer to a foreign bank account or to a Western Union agent location in just a few clicks.
-It’s all simple and easy.
+Now that you know more about the IBAN number, start sending money abroad with Western Union Canada completely online – to more than 200 countries and territories available.
+In our you can make the international money transfer to a foreign bank account or to a Western Union agent location in just a few clicks

 See the Terms & Conditions of our services also in the app.